telerik/maui-docs/knowledge-base/prevent-auto-focus-first-editor-dataform-maui.md

 ## Description

 When using the DataForm component for .NET MAUI with multiple input controls inside a ScrollView, the first editor automatically gains focus after tapping outside any input control.
 This behavior is observed specifically on the WinUI platform.
-For instance, in the default RadDataForm, its `ControlTemplate` wraps the `ContentPresenter` in a ScrollView, causing the first DataForm Editor (if it's a RadEntryEditor, etc.) to auto-focus erroneously upon an external tap.
+For instance, in the default `RadDataForm`, its `ControlTemplate` wraps the `ContentPresenter` in a ScrollView, causing the first DataForm Editor (if it's a RadEntryEditor, etc.) to auto-focus erroneously upon an external tap.

 ## Cause